top of page

 DECENTRALISED

-Decentralised systems improve access and allow more autonomy and adaptability, this is useful when reacting to local needs and changes.
+Decentralised systems can be accessible and allow more autonomy and adaptability, this is useful when reacting to local needs and changes.

 Macro Conclusion_Decentralised.png